-After the egg is fertilised, it travels to the uterus (womb) and implants itself in the uterine wall.
-At this stage tiny amounts of the pregnancy hormone, hCG, start to appear in your urine.
-It is this hormone that all home pregnancy tests detect and some tests are so sensitive that they can be used up to 6 days before your missed period (which is 5 days before your expected period).
+After the egg is fertilized, it travels to the uterus (womb) and begins to implant in the uterine wall.
+If implantation is successful, tiny amounts of the pregnancy hormone, hCG, can start to appear in your urine from around 7 – 9 days after ovulation.
+It is this hormone that all home pregnancy tests detect.
+Some early pregnancy tests, such as the Clearblue Early Detection Pregnancy Test, can tell you whether you are pregnant as early as 6 days before your missed period (5 days before you expect your period)1.

-But if you are testing early, you should be aware that even if your result is not pregnant, you may still be pregnant.
-This is because levels of hCG vary from woman to woman and there may not yet be enough hormone for the test to give a positive result.
-HCG levels rise rapidly in early pregnancy, as shown in the graph below, meaning that if you test again on the day of your expected period, your result (whether positive or negative) will be over 99% accurate.
+But if you are testing early, before your period is due, you should be aware that even if your result is not pregnant, you may still be pregnant.
+This is because human Chorionic Gonadotropin (hCG) levels vary from woman to woman, and there may not yet be enough of the hormone for the test to give a positive result.
+HCG levels rise rapidly in early pregnancy, as shown in the graph below, meaning that if you test again on the day you expect your period, your result (whether positive or negative) will be over 99% accurate.

 Rise of pregnancy hormone

 (hCG) in early pregnancy